 Unique Aspects of Fort Worth Truck Accidents

 Federal trucking regulations are a major factor in how personal injury claims are examined.
-When an individual is injured in a truck accident, there are significant differences between car accidents and tractor-trailer collisions.
-Truck accidents typically lead to a greater amount of property damage and significant bodily injuries, which result in more substantial settlements and jury verdicts.
+When an individual is injured in a truck accident, there are many things that make it different from a car accident.
+Truck collisions typically lead to a greater amount of property damage and significant bodily injuries, which result in more substantial settlements and jury verdicts.

 The FMCSA sets a lower blood alcohol content or BAC limit for truck drivers, which is 0.04%.
 Here in Texas, the normal BAC limit for a non-CDL holder will be 0.08, is the lower threshold under the FMCSA for CDL holders.
 Fourth, the FMCSA determines how long, how wide, and how heavy trucks can be.
 Fifth, they regulate how cargo must be secured.
 Finally, they regulate how often trucks must be inspected and what must be expected on the trucks.

 One thing that makes Fort Worth truck collisions unique is the rules for determining fault.
 Texas follows a modified comparative negligence law.
 In a typical personal injury case, the plaintiff’s attorney must prove the defendant’s negligence directly resulted in measurable, tangible losses to the plaintiff.
 Comparative negligence comes into play when the plaintiff is found to be partially at fault for their accident.
 The plaintiff can still recover damages even if they are partially to blame for their damages under comparative negligence law.

 For example, a plaintiff could sue a distracted driver who caused a commercial vehicle wreck, but the plaintiff will likely be partially liable if the plaintiff was speeding or otherwise negligent at the time.